bkearns/bbone-erlang-buildroot/README.md

     ./program_sdcard.sh xxxxxxx.img sdX

+## Logging in to the BeagleBone

+The default root password is 'root'.
+You may log in at the console or via ssh.

 ## Updating the Root FS on the BeagleBone

 The Root FS is configured to mount read-only on the BeagleBone.
 This is done